 In some cases, public authorities intervened in the colporteurs’ work, using the language of the Catholic pastoral letters.
 In other cases, lay Catholics rejected Protestant scriptures, claiming that they contained magical powers of enchantment over the readers, which contrasted sharply with the nineteenth-century Evangelical notion of scriptural agency.
 In his first journey to the province of Paraíba, the colporteur Manoel da Silva was told by the people of the city of Nazaré that a twenty-year-old man had lost his reason after reading a false Bible sold by Protestants.
 Another colporteur, Manoel de Souza, met people in São Paulo who were afraid of reading Bibles and Protestant books.

-As Christian literature was circulated by BFBS staff in Brazil, representations of Protestants and their religious celebrations became increasingly associated with the Bible.
+As Bibles and Christian literature were circulated by BFBS staff in Brazil, representations of Protestants and their religious celebrations became increasingly associated with the Bible.
 But this was not exactly a positive association for the missionaries.
 The Ultramontane periodical O Apóstolo, published in Rio de Janeiro, frequently complained about those whom they called ‘Bible peddlers’ or ‘vendors of false and mutilated Bibles’ from the British and American Bible societies.
 The periodical referred to colporteurs working in the province of Ceará as ‘disturbers of the social order and families’ peace’.
 Ultramontane leaders depicted the individual ownership and interpretation of the scriptures as destructive forces that acted against the well-being of families, the established religion and traditional society (Vieira 1980).
 Tellingly, the periodical used a pejorative, popular term to refer to Protestants: they were called os bíblias.

-The BFBS personnel, in connection with their counterparts in Britain and Portugal, adopted a series of strategies in the 1870s to promote the Almeida version of the Bible and to increase their sales.
+The BFBS personnel, in connection with their counterparts in Britain and Portugal, adopted a series of strategies to promote the Almeida version of the Bible and to increase their sales.
 Firstly, between the 1860s and the 1870s a group of missionaries and evangelists connected to the Society combined their efforts to improve Almeida’s translation.
 Kalley and Holden informed the BFBS committee about the enormous number of typographical errors, grammatical errors and old-fashioned language contained in the translation.
 Lacking a consistent strategy to review the translation, various people sent to the Society their notes and comments about the text.
-In the same year, the BFBS published a new edition of Almeida’s Old Testament and a revised version of the book of Genesis prepared in Portugal by a translator called Manoel Soares.
+In 1869, the BFBS published a new edition of Almeida’s Old Testament and a revised version of the book of Genesis prepared in Portugal by a translator called Manoel Soares.
 As these editions were well received in Portugal and Brazil, the Society requested Soares to undertake a complete revision of the Almeida version, which was published by the BFBS in Lisbon in 1875 (Darlow et al. 1911: 1248–9).
 The revised translation divided opinion among foreign and Brazilian missionaries, being praised by Edward Lane and Robert Kalley, but criticised by José Carvalho and João dos Santos.

 Secondly, as popular resistance against the Bible was both strong and widespread, the Brazilian staff of the BFBS developed a new array of strategies relating to advertising and the selling of books.
 According to missionaries and superintendents, having the words ‘Bible’ or ‘London’ printed on the covers of scriptures could heighten the resistance of the Brazilian public against the BFBS’s publications.
-Kalley suggested that replacing the word ‘Bíblia’ with the title ‘Escrituras Sagradas’ (Holy Scripture) on the covers of the BFBS books would in all likelihood increase sales.
+Kalley suggested that replacing the word ‘Bíblia’ with the title ‘Escrituras Sagradas’ (Holy Scriptures) on the covers of the BFBS books would in all likelihood increase sales.
 Despite these indications, however, the Society never adapted its publications along these lines.
 Furthermore, according to the American missionary Edward Lane, Presbyterian colporteurs were able to sell Bibles printed in Lisbon more easily than those bearing the word ‘London’ on their front page.
 The appearance, outward characteristics and advertising of these material objects exerted a considerable influence on the purchasers of BFBS books.